romainsauvez/angulator/README.md

 ## Install

-Add the script in the app folder of your Angular Project
+Add the script in the root folder of your Angular Project, near the src folder

 ##  Use

-In the Terminal of your IDE or computer, go to the app folder and enter :
+In the Terminal of your IDE or computer, just enter :

 ```bash
 $ bash angulator.sh